mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 **5–6:** As all above but Ed is associated with the Sequoia Nasirim, a Soho-class light freighter (see JTAS Volume 1, page 76) that dabbles in smuggling and piracy.
-In an out-of-the-way location – a Class D or worse starport or a lonely gas giant – the Travellers’ ship will encounter the Sequoia Nasirim.
+In an out-of-the-way location – a Class D or worse starport or a lonely gas giant – the Travellers' ship will encounter the Sequoia Nasirim.
 Ed will attempt to lock the Travellers out of the bridge and maneuver to allow the pirates to board the vessel.
 Ed is only armed with a TL12 stunner and will surrender to the Travellers if they threaten Baby.

-GUERRAEDZAHKHUE ‘ED’ ZHAERDENG
+GUERRAEDZAHKHUE 'ED' ZHAERDENG
-Guerraedzahkhue Zhaerdeng (Goor-ed-zha-koo Zhaer-dung) begins most conversations by stating his full name and then saying, ‘call me Ed’.
+Guerraedzahkhue Zhaerdeng (Goor-ed-zha-koo Zhaer-dung) begins most conversations by stating his full name and then saying, 'call me Ed'.
 He is a dark brown-furred, slightly built, relatively tall Vargr with a sharp muzzle and protruding canines.
 When first encountered, often in a starport bar, he is typically wearing a black leather trench coat over a black body suit.
 The outfit doubles as ballistic armor, providing overall Protection +7 or +3 with just the bodysuit.
-A black and very bright yellow grav cycle helmet with flourishes making it resemble a dragon’s head usually sits on the countertop or hangs from a clip on his coat.
+A black and very bright yellow grav cycle helmet with flourishes making it resemble a dragon's head usually sits on the countertop or hangs from a clip on his coat.

 Ed is the best pilot you will ever meet, or so he says.
-He is currently ‘between employers’ and is vague about his origins: ‘I grew up in a bad neighborhood’.
+He is currently 'between employers' and is vague about his origins: 'I grew up in a bad neighborhood'.
 His Galanglic has a definite Imperial, Spinward Marches accent and his Gvegh is poor, with a clear Galanglic accent and random grammar.
-He also speaks a ‘smidgen’ of Zdetl, Trokh and very mangled Vilani.
+He also speaks a 'smidgen' of Zdetl, Trokh and very mangled Vilani.

-Ed has only two possessions he cares about: his custom Aeon Flyer Stinger SZ-100 g/bike ‘Baby’ and his custom TL12 vacc suit, whose headpiece doubles as his grav cycle helmet.
-Both sport a bright yellow and black ‘bumble bee’ colour scheme.
-While he wears his leathers for ‘local rides’, he dons his vacc suit for ‘serious runs’, including rides to and from orbit.
-He will go on at length to describe how to make flights to nearby moons by the ‘fly fast and coast’ method using just Baby’s lifters and limited only by his air supply.
+Ed has only two possessions he cares about: his custom Aeon Flyer Stinger SZ-100 g/bike 'Baby' and his custom TL12 vacc suit, whose headpiece doubles as his grav cycle helmet.
+Both sport a bright yellow and black 'bumble bee' colour scheme.
+While he wears his leathers for 'local rides', he dons his vacc suit for 'serious runs', including rides to and from orbit.
+He will go on at length to describe how to make flights to nearby moons by the 'fly fast and coast' method using just Baby's lifters and limited only by his air supply.
 He claims to have done this twice.

-Ed’s main vocation is as a starship pilot.
+Ed's main vocation is as a starship pilot.
 He is willing to take working passage on any ship, provided he can take along Baby.
 He forgets to mention that he does not know astrogation, although will admit it if asked.
 He is very dyslexic and flies by instinct, not instruction, and really cannot understand written manuals or detailed warning displays.
-If asked for references from former employers, he gets vague and inconsistent, generally saying ‘they’re no longer in business’ or ‘they had a mishap – not my flying, mind you, but bad engines’.
+If asked for references from former employers, he gets vague and inconsistent, generally saying 'they're no longer in business' or 'they had a mishap – not my flying, mind you, but bad engines'.

 He is a reliable pilot.
 He normally does not drink as much as he lets on and really can fly just about anything, although he likes to showboat